cleeb94/Type-on-Strap/_portfolio/refugees.md

 <!--more-->
 ### Claims associated with the narrative

-- COVID-19 is used to distract from the fact that a large number of refugees are brought to Austria
+- COVID-19 is used to distract from the fact that a large number of refugees are brought to Austria.
-- Refugees are exempted from the COVID-19 countermeasurements
+- Refugees are exempted from the COVID-19 countermeasurements.
-- Refugees bring COVID-19 to Austria
+- Refugees bring COVID-19 to Austria.

 ### Associated words
-Matches within the data set for the following words were collected.
+Matches within the data set for the following words were collected (not case sensitiv).

 #### German